Internationales Opernstudio

 Pablo Salido Pulido

 Pablo Salido Pulido was born in Madrid.
-He studied piano in his hometown and continued his training as an accompanist in an exchange program in Trieste.
-The pianist has performed as a soloist and in various chamber music ensembles in Italy and Spain.
-He worked as an accompanist at the Teatro Lirico Sperimentale in Spoleto and at the Teatro Verdi in Trieste.
-In 2023, he participated in the Georg Solti Accademia in Venice, where he worked with Jonathan Papp, Rodrido de Vera, Richard Bonynge, and Anthony Legge.
-Starting in the 2024/25 season, he will be an accompanist at the International Opera Studio at the Zurich Opera House.
+He studied piano in his hometown and continued his training as a répétiteur through an exchange program in Trieste.
+In Italy and Spain, he has performed as a soloist and with various chamber music ensembles.
+As a répétiteur, he has worked at the Teatro Lirico Sperimentale in Spoleto and at the Teatro Verdi in Trieste.
+In 2023, he participated in the Georg Solti Accademia in Venice, where he worked with Jonathan Papp, Rodrigo de Vera, Richard Bonynge, and Anthony Legge.
+Since the 2024/25 season, he has been a répétiteur and a member of the International Opera Studio at the Zürich Opera House.

 Sylwia Salamońska-Bączyk